 Stage 2 Offers are given out during the Spring term of Year 6 based on a satisfactory school report.
 There are two types of offers:

 1. A firm offer - Oundle would expect your child to confirm their place with ease in the Year 8 Common Entrance or Oundle Entrance exams.
+For those at a UK School which does not offer Common Entrance, candidates will sit the Oundle Entrance.
 Their own entrance tests are sat in January of Year 8.
 They consist of an informal interview alongside a Cognitive Ability Test and papers in Mathematics, English, Science and normally a Modern Foreign Language.
+All overseas applicants will also sit the Oundle Entrance in January of Year 8, sitting the same entrance papers as UK candidates.
+Candidates not taking examinations at Oundle School are asked to sit them at a British Council Office.

 2. An offer subject to continued progress and the sitting of their Practice Common Entrance papers early in the Autumn term of Year 8.